RickardHultgren/LYMPHA/_posts/2017-04-25-headaches.md

    - Sudden severe headache.
    - A headache while having a fever and being stiff in the neck.

-In all cases of secundary headache ununsual symptoms or and event is correlated to the headache.
+Secundary headache is often correlated to ununsual symptoms or and event is correlated to the headache.
 The patient goes to the physician when those unusual things uccors.
 The unusual circumstances should indicate more advanced examinations like:

 *Headache examintion:*
 - eye fundus examination